Reviewable/Reviewable/docs/reviews.md

 The **Show Unreviewed Diffs** button (exact wording varies) in this section will set the diff bounds on all the files to the next range that Reviewable thinks you need to examine.
 When you first load the review page, this button has in essence already been clicked for you — that is, the initial diffs will be what Reviewable thinks you should be looking at, not necessarily the ones that you were looking at on your last visit.  <more>If you're a reviewer in a **combined commits** style review, this will be the range between the last reviewed revision (for each file) and the latest revision.
 If you're using **review each commit** style, this will be the range between the last fully reviewed commit and the next one.
 If you're the PR author, this will be the range between the last snapshotted revision and the latest one, so you can review the diffs that you have just pushed.</more>

+{:.tip}
-?> When applicable, you’ll find a small **Show full diff** link beneath the **Show Unreviewed Diffs** button that will show the full diffs between the base and the latest revision for each file.
+When applicable, you’ll find a small **Show full diff** link beneath the **Show Unreviewed Diffs** button that will show the full diffs between the base and the latest revision for each file.
 This will show you exactly the full deltas that will be applied if the PR is merged.

 When appropriate, a checkbox for **Include changes in files previously reviewed only by others** will appears beneath the button.
 Leave this box unchecked to automatically partition a review among multiple reviewers.
 For each file, Reviewable finds the last reviewed revision, then considers everyone who reviewed it to be a reviewer of that file. <more> So if Peter reviews a file at r1, and then John force-reviews it at r2, then John becomes a reviewer of that file and — by default — it won't get diffed for Peter.
 The exact semantics of this feature are a bit tricky, though, so please see [issue #404](https://github.com/Reviewable/Reviewable/issues/404) for a full exploration and why some people choose to remap `n/p` onto <code>nextPersonallyUnreviewedFile()</code>.</more>